PaperMC/docs/docs/paper/admin/how-to/aikars-flags.md

     differently and does not suffer from too large of heaps, and this is industry-wide accepted information that under G1 to keep Xms and Xmx the same!

-2.  **UnlockExperimentalVMOptions** -- needed for some the below options
+2.  **UnlockExperimentalVMOptions:** needed for some the below options

 3.  **G1NewSizePercent:** These are the important ones.
 You now can specify percentages of an overall desired range for the new generation.
 With these settings, we tell G1 to not use its